Garimakumari14/Document-Intelligence-System/README.md

 ---

-If you want, I can also help generate a `requirements.txt` or deployment instructions next!
+Would you like me to help you create a `requirements.txt` file or deployment guide next?
 ```